madgik/exareme/Deployment/README.md

 ### Add an Exareme Worker when the master is already running

-After inserting the nodes information in the hosts.ini and the ansible-vault file you can run the ```deploy.sh``` script.
+After inserting the nodes information in the hosts.ini and the ansible-vault file (under folder /Docker-Ansible/scripts/) you can run the ```deploy.sh``` script.

 You can also do it manually with the following commands:
 1) Join the particular worker by replacing workerN with the appropriate name: